OpenFreeEnergy/gufe/docs/guide/serialization.rst

 Deduplication of GufeTokenizables
 ---------------------------------

 There are two types of deduplication of GufeTokenizables.
-Objects are deduplicated on storage to disk because we store by reference to the gufe key.
+Objects can be deduplicated on storage to disk because we store by reference to the gufe key.
 Additionally, objects are deduplicated in memory because we keep a registry of all instantiated GufeTokenizables.

+.. _gufe_memory-deduplication:

 Deduplication in memory
 ~~~~~~~~~~~~~~~~~~~~~~~